 Description of Fish and Wildlife Management Practices:

-Approximately 1200 acres of food plots are planted yearly.
-Management practices such as burning, plowing, and cattle grazing are used to provide quality native plant food resources and to maintain habitat diversity.
+Approximately 200 acres of food plots are planted yearly.
+Management practices such as burning, plowing, and mowing are used to provide quality native plant food resources and to maintain habitat diversity.
 Hugo WMA has plenty of water sources for all game and non-game species.

 Camping and Facilities: